+I am a PhD student in the Artificial Intelligence (AI) Group, supervised by Dr Pietro Lio', and a Cambridge Trust Scholar, as part of the Cambridge International Scholarship Scheme (CISS).
 I come from an interdisciplinary background, with a BSc in Computer Science and Life Science (Tel Aviv University, Israel), MSc in Bioinformatics and Theoretical Systems Biology (Imperial College London, UK) and 2 years of work experience as a software engineer.
 Originally starting in medicine school, I have decided to change and study Computer Science and Life Science instead, allowing me to develop computational methods and tools (which I enjoy doing) for biologically and medically driven research (my motivation).

 I am currently working on computational modelling of the nuclear architecture and on the relationship between the 3D organization of the genome and key biological processes.
 I aim to develop new methods that will help in linking disease and ageing processes with the nuclear architecture, for diagnostic and treatment purposes.

 In addition to my research, I am also interested in promoting women leadership and engagement in computer science and entrepreneurship.
 I am a committee member of women@CL and have also recently particpated in an i-teams project (Michaelmas 2013), providing hands-on experience in commercializing scientific inventions.